nats-io/nats-server/doc/adr/0001-jetstream-json-api-design.md

 All responses will be JSON objects, a few examples will describe it best.
 Any error that happens has to be communicated within the originally expected message type.
-Even the case where JetStream is not enabled for an account, the response has to be the data type the API would normally generate with additional `error`.
+Even the case where JetStream is not enabled for an account, the response has to be a valid data type with the addition of `error`.
+When `error` is present empty fields may be omitted as long as the response still adheres to the schema.

 Successful Stream Info: